samayethali/hacker-news-summary/README.md

 - Simple, clean interface for entering Hacker News URLs
 - Accepts full HN URLs or just item IDs
-- Fetches and parses HN discussion threads
 - Summarizes discussions with thematic organization
 - Renders results in formatted markdown
+- Allows for downloading the summary as Markdown
 - Dockerized deployment for easy setup
-- Allows for downloading the result as Markdown
 - Cross-architecture compatibility (works on x86 and ARM64)

 ## Setup